mwtaylor/Cookbook/content/recipes/teriyaki-beef/index.md

           - beef
           - bachans_for_marinade
       - name: Cook Rice
-        text: Cook rice in an instant pot or rice cooker and keep warm until ready to serve.
+        text: Cook rice in an rice cooker or Instant Pot and keep warm until ready to serve.
         ingredients:
           - rice
       - name: Prepare Vegetables